6f5/is-arabic/readme.md

 # What is this library for?

 This library is created to help Arab and non Arab programmers to check if a string/text is Arabic or includes a certain number of Arabic characters.
-Use the count option if you want to check a includes a number of Arabic characters.
 See example below.

 # Characters that are considered Arabic